PgBiel/typst-improv-tables-planning/main.typ

   ```

 2. *OK:* It should have similar properties to tablex's implementation.
 In particular, regarding the most basic properties, `fill`, `align` and `inset` are desirable to override the default table setting.
 Additionally, a cell would have a `body` or `content` field to access its inner content.
+    #note[Theoretically, it'd be possible to change cells' `x`, `y`, `colspan`, `rowspan` fields through `set` rules.
+That's not necessarily a problem for tables themselves, as the style chain at the grid generation stage of the table code would likely already have the final values of those fields, considering `set` rules and such.
+However, using such rules should be avoided, as they can produce unexpected consequences.]

 3. *Under discussion:* It should be possible to customize cells in bulk, akin to tablex's `map-cells`.
   - In particular, while `fill: (x, y) => pick-color(x, y)` and `align: (x, y) => pick-align(x, y)` work, they can't depend on other properties the cell has; in particular, the cell's body (e.g. you might want to set the fill for all cells with the text "3" to green).